Code-Institute-Submissions/Onursoyar-mildew-detection-cherry-leaves/README.md

 ********************
 ## Acknowledgements
-* I would like to thank my mentor ofr his help and motivation.
-I ahve taken inspiration from the walktrough project 1 and created this project.
+* I would like to thank my mentor for his help and motivation.
+I have taken the inspiration from the walkthrough project 1 to create this project.